newrelic/sidecar/README.md

 ```

 You always need to supply at least one IP address or hostname with the
+`--cluster-ip` argument (or via the `SIDECAR_SEEDS` environment variable).
-`--cluster-ip` argument.
-If are running solo, or are the first member, this can
+If are running solo, or are the first member, this can be your own
-be your own hostname.
+hostname.
 You may specify the argument multiple times to have
 multiple hosts.
 It is recommended to use more than one when possible.

 Note: `--cluster-ip` will overwrite the values passed into the `SIDECAR_SEEDS` environment variable.